Arthur Evans: Harrow

-After graduation, Evans became part of and relied on the Old Harrovian network of acquaintances.
-Minchin characterised him as "a philologer and wit" as well as an expert on the "Eastern Question", i.e. diplomatic and political problems posed by the decay of the Ottoman Empire.

 Oxford

 Arthur matriculated on 9 June 1870 and attended Brasenose College, Oxford.
 His housemaster at Harrow, F. Rendall, had eased the way to his acceptance with the recommendation that he was "a boy of powerful original mind."
-At Brasenose he read modern history, a new curriculum, which was nearly a disaster, as his main interests were in archaeology and classical studies.
+At Brasenose College, he read Modern History, a new curriculum, which was nearly a disaster, as his main interests were in archaeology and classical studies.

 His summertime activities with his brothers and friends were perhaps more important to his subsequent career.
 Having been given an ample allowance by his father, he went looking for adventure on the continent, seeking out circumstances that might be considered dangerous by some.
 In June 1871, he and Lewis visited Hallstatt, where his father had excavated in 1866, adding some of the artefacts to his collection.
-Arthur had made himself familiar with these.
+Arthur Evans had made himself familiar with these.
 Subsequently, they went on to Paris and then to Amiens.
 The Franco-Prussian War had just concluded the month before.
-Arthur had been told at the French border to remove the dark cape he was wearing so that he would not be shot for a spy.
+Arthur Evans had been told at the French border to remove the dark cape he was wearing so that he would not be shot for a spy.
 Amiens was occupied by the Prussian army.
 Arthur found them prosaic and preoccupied with souvenir-hunting.
-He and Lewis hunted for stone-age artefacts in the gravel quarries, Arthur remarking that he was glad the Prussians were not interested in flint artefacts.
+He and Lewis hunted for stone-age artefacts in the gravel quarries, Arthur Evans remarking that he was glad the Prussians were not interested in flint artefacts.

-In 1872 he and Norman adventured into Ottoman territory in the Carpathians, already in a state of political tension.
+In 1872, he and Norman adventured into Ottoman territory in the Carpathians, already in a state of political tension.
 They crossed borders illegally at high altitudes, "revolvers at the ready."
-This was Arthur's first encounter with Turkish people and customs.
-He bought a set of clothes of a wealthy Turkish man, complete with red fez, baggy trousers and embroidered, short-sleeved tunic.
-His detailed, enthusiastic account was published in Fraser's Magazine for May 1873.
+This was Arthur Evans's first encounter with Turkish people and customs.
+He bought a set of clothes of a wealthy Turkish man, complete with red fez, baggy trousers, and an embroidered short-sleeved tunic.
+His detailed, enthusiastic account was published in Fraser's Magazine in May 1873.

-In 1873 he and Balfour tramped over Lapland, Finland, and Sweden.
+In 1873, he and Balfour tramped over Lapland, Finland, and Sweden.
 Everywhere he went he took copious anthropological notes and made numerous drawings of the people, places and artefacts.
 During the Christmas holidays of 1873, Evans catalogued a coin collection being bequeathed to Harrow by John Gardner Wilkinson, the father of British Egyptology, who was too ill to work on it himself.
 The headmaster had suggested "my old pupil, Arthur John Evans – a remarkably able young man."